xkrejc70/python-tutor/README.md

 For developing there is no need to use Docker and scaling.

-1. To run the project for development, use tese commands:
+1. To run the project for development, use these commands:

 ```bash
 ./start-client.sh
 ```

-For client, It changes proxy in `package.json` to `http://localhost:5000`
+For client, it changes proxy in `package.json` to `http://localhost:5000` (no use of load balancer)

 Frontend is running on `http://localhost:3000/`